paulipa/sico-wiki/services/programs/mqp.md

 From this point on you are in the hands of your fleet commander.
 During the MQP fleets the commander will take you through the following things mentioned in the FC’s Checklist for MQP Fleets in here: [FC Checlist for MQP fleets](/services/flightmanuals/fc-mqp-checklist)

 # After the fleet, finishing your training
-After the MQP fleet is over you are qualified for your member title.
-The member title will be given for all players who have attended the MQP fleets and who have registered their participation in the fleet by using the FAT system.

 > The FAT system is automatic and will be handled by your FC.
 Make sure to stay in the fleet even if you die early on to be applicable for the FAT and SRP.
 {.is-info}

 If you attended a PvP fleet and had losses in the fleet then you also may want to apply for SRP.
 You can read more about SRP in here: [Ship replacement program](/services/programs/ship-replacement-program)

-> If you want the member title given on your alt please mail your alt names to your corporation CEO as we won’t check your alts when we give out the member title for the character that has taken part in the MQP fleet.
-{.is-success}